 The first 10 minutes at this Hoi An Bar/Restaurant were spent reading through the fairly extensive drinks menu – boasting everything from fine whiskeys to sticky rice spirits to alcohol-laced coffees.
 There were plenty of non-alcoholic options, like milkshakes and smoothies, too… although since it was Friday and lunchtime I opted for the cocktail of the day – a cosmopolitan – while Andy went for a mudslide.
 (Why?
 Well, because it’s essentially a milkshake.
 And he’s essentially a child.)

 Neither wowed us, unfortunately.
 So when I go again, I’ll probably stick to something from their wide range of wines or beers instead.
-(Note: With 2-for-1 local beers from 7–8pm, and these beers only 25K to begin with, it’s amazingly cheap for a bar near the beach!)
+(Note: With two-for-one local beers from 7–8pm, and these beers only 25,000 VND (1 USD) to begin with, it’s amazingly cheap for a bar near the beach!)

 Luckily, the food at Sea Crab Bar-Cafe-Restaurant was more impressive.
 The menu has a range of tasty-sounding fish dishes – which, being by the sea, we would hope for – but also some Western-craving crunchers, from spag bol to toasted sambos.